bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

 ***Question: have a look at this file, what are the most highly expressed genes?
 Which phylum appears most active?***

 ### Step 10.
-Visulization of PPI network
+Visualize the results using an E. coli map of protein-protein interactions as a scaffold in Cytoscape.

-To visualize our processed microbiome dataset in the context of the functional PPI network, we use the network visualization tool - Cytoscape together with the enhancedGraphics plugin.
-Here we provide a brief introduction for using Cytoscape.
+To visualize our processed microbiome dataset in the context of the E. coli PPI network, we use the network visualization tool - Cytoscape together with the enhancedGraphics plugin.
+Some useful commands for loading in networks, node attributes and changing visual properties are provided below (there are many cytoscape tutorials available online).

-**Loading a Cytoscape session file (.cys)**
+**Open a Cytoscape session file (.cys)**

 -   Select File -&gt; Open -&gt; Select the session file and click Open.

-**Loading a node attribute text file (.txt)**
+**Loading a node attribute text file (.txt) - this will map attributes to nodes in your network which you can subsequently visualize**

 -   Select File -&gt; Import -&gt; Table -&gt; File -&gt; Select the node file and click Open
 -   Select Key Column for network (shared name),
 -   Select Show Mapping Opteins -&gt; Select the primary key column in table and click OK

-**Changing node properties**
+**Changing node properties - this changes the visual properties of the nodes - here size**

 -   Select Style on Control Panel -&gt; Select Node tag at the bottom -&gt; Select Size -&gt; Select Column as RPKM -&gt; Select Mapping Type as Continuous Mapping -&gt; Double click on the Current Mapping to open Continuous Mapping Editor for Node Size -&gt; Select your preferred values

-**Changing edge properties**
+**Changing edge properties - this changes visual properties of edges connecting nodes - here width of lines**

 -   Select Style on Control Panel -&gt; Select Edge tag at the bottom -&gt; Select Width -&gt; Select Column as Scores -&gt; Select Mapping Type as Continuous Mapping -&gt; Double click on the Current Mapping to open Continuous Mapping Editor for Edge Width -&gt; Select your preferred values

-**Installing Apps**
+**Installing Apps - Cytoscape features the ability to load in 3rd party applications that provide additional functionality**

 -   Select Apps —&gt; select App Manager -&gt; Type in enhancedGraphics in the Search box -&gt; Select enhancedGraphics and click Install

 **Basic Network Navigation**

 -   Use the zooming buttons located on the toolbar to zoom in and out of the interaction network shown in the current network display.
--   Using the scroll wheel, you can zoom in by scrolling up and zoom out by scrolling downwards.
+-   Using the scroll wheel of your mouse, you can zoom in by scrolling up and zoom out by scrolling downwards.
 -   Select nodes on the current network display, you will see the nodes' attributes from the Table Panel (Node Table).
 Same for edges.

-Here we will skip the steps of generating the node attribute [cow_PPI.nodes.txt](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/metagenomics/Cow_PPI.nodes.txt) from "cow\_table\_RPKM\_all.txt", however for your information the steps involve:
+Here we will skip the steps of generating the node attribute file to map onto the E. coli PPI network - [cow_PPI.nodes.txt](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/metagenomics/Cow_PPI.nodes.txt) from "cow\_table\_RPKM\_all.txt", however for your information the steps involve:

 -   predefining taxonomic categories (here we use the following 12 phylum categories: archaea, protozoan, bacteria, actinobacteria, bacteroidetes, gammaproteobacteria, deltaproteobacteria, betaproteobacteria, alphaproteobacteria, clostridiales, leuconostocaceae, lactobacillaceae, but you could define these categories to fit your microbiome).